-- Programs Inclusivity: In the Festivals and Support for Organizations categories, staff will verify specific reference to a commitment to historically underserved communities within the organization's mission via the organization's IRS filing (990/990N). - Payments to Artists: In Support for Artists and Creative Individuals, staff will verify evidence of payment to artists and creatives using the application budget.
-In Festivals and Support for Organizations, staff will verify using the DataArts Funder Report and application budget. - Stewardship of Public Resource: In the Support for Organizations categories, staff will verify scores using the DataArts Funder Report and additional questions in the application.
+- Programs Inclusivity: For the Festival and Support for Organizations grants, staff will verify specific reference to a commitment to historically underserved communities within the organization's mission via the organization's IRS filing (990/990N). - Payments to Artists: For the Support for Artists and Creative Individuals grant, staff will verify evidence of payment to artists in the application budget.
+For Festival and Support for Organizations, staff will verify using the DataArts Funder Report and application budget. - Stewardship of Public Resources: For applicable Support for Organizations categories, staff will verify scores using the DataArts Funder Report and additional questions in the application.